It is a gallbladder removal procedure performed primarily to treat gallstones.

 To help the surgeon decide, various tests will be carried out, including blood tests that can determine the general function and health of the liver and other vital organs.

-An imaging test can also be useful to know the exact position of gallstones, the condition of the bile duct and gallbladder, and the most ideal surgical procedure for the patient.
+An imaging test can also help know the exact position of gallstones, the condition of the bile duct and gallbladder, and the ideal surgical procedure for the patient.

-In general, open surgery is recommended if the patient needs a liver transplant, there is a significant scar in the area or if the patient has already had surgery on the liver, bile duct or gallbladder previously.
+Open surgery is recommended if the patient needs a liver transplant.
+There is a significant scar in the area or if the patient has already had surgery on the liver, bile duct, or gallbladder previously.